FlickerSoul/universe.observer/pages/posts/typing-gymnastics/index.md

 lang: en
 createdAt: 2023-04-04
 updatedAt: 2023-04-05
+description: Types are fun!
+Wanna exercise with types?
+  Turns out you can create (static) type mappings in C++!
+  To spicy things up a bit more, let's try to solve the n queen problem
+    with just types!
 ---

 One friend was working on UE and wanted to create a pipeline for certain data types.
 For example, he would like a function that takes in a `std::string` and eventually wrap the string to `WrappedString`, or an input `int` to `WrappedInt`, etc. So the question basically is "is there a way to map types in C++".